-We spoke with Dianne Bain, the supervisor of security at the Abbot Point Coal terminal, about her role, her site, and the various challenges and responsibilities that come with her position.
+We spoke with Dianne Bain, the supervisor of security at a Coal terminal, about her role, her site, and the various challenges and responsibilities that come with her position.

 CPAG (CG): What is your current role?
 Where do you work at present?

-Dianne Bain (DB): I’m the security supervisor at the Abbot Point Bulkcoal export terminal.
+Dianne Bain (DB): I’m the security supervisor at the an export coal terminal.

 CG: And what are your primary duties?
 How large is your team?

 DB: The team consists of Martin, Amber, Hedley, Regan, John, and myself.
 I see that we follow the Clients procedures and policies, carry out any required training, and ensure there’s correspondence and cohesion in how we do things.
 Having a Team that works well together like these Guards do, is rewarding.